Contact image Contact image

 • The death resulted from negligence

-• The defendant breached their duty of care and responsibility to the decedent
+• The defendant owed and breached a duty of care

 Contact a Miami Wrongful Death Attorney Today